wxcctechsummit/holcct2100/labslive/lab1.md

 ## Part 1: Control Hub User Management Admin Task

 >The following video outlines the process to manage different types of users to the Customer tenant.
-Following the steps, you will add a new agent's user and set the extension.
+Following the steps, you will add new users and set the extension.
 While adding the user, we will see how to select user roles.
-Also, we will see how to change the user to an administrator for the customer tenant.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-_wP9lwZbCE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/LRadvKFIPjA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Quick Links**